CaoTrongThang/SimpleMinecraftDDoS/README.md

 If it's still too vague for you, know what?, google is your friend "how to run a .jar file".

+## FAQs
+Question: How to ddos others?
+  Answer: So basiclly you need to know their PORTs

+Question: How can you be so handsome?
+  Answer: Coding

 ## Community
 [Discord](https://discord.gg/Fg4cSDt)